sqlxpert/lights-off-aws/README.md

 ### Starting EC2 Instances with Encrypted EBS Volumes

-The `sched-start` tag works for EC2 instances with unencrypted EBS volumes or volumes encrypted with the default, AWS-managed `aws/ebs` key.
+The `sched-start` tag works for EC2 instances if:

+- Your EBS volumes are unencrypted, or
+- You use the default, AWS-managed `aws/ebs` encryption key, or
+- You use custom keys in the same AWS account as each EC2 instance, the key policies contain the default `"Enable IAM User Permissions"` statement, and they do not contain `"Deny"` statements.

-For custom KMS keys, you must add a statement to the key policies.
+If your custom keys are in a different AWS account than your EC2 instances, you must add a statement to the key policies.

 <details>
-  <summary>View sample KMS key policy statement for custom EBS encryption</summary>
+  <summary>View sample KMS key policy statement for cross-account EBS encryption</summary>

-- For a single account, delete the `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with your AWS account number.
+- For a single-account installation, delete the entire `"ForAnyValue:StringLike"` section and replace _ACCOUNT_ with the account number of the AWS account where Lights Off is installed.

 - For AWS Organizations, replace _ACCOUNT_ with `*` and _o-ORG_ID_ ,
   _r-ROOT_ID_ , and _ou-PARENT_ORG_UNIT_ID_ with the identifiers of your